mammarwarraich/Automatic-Power-Factor-Correction-Meter/README.md

 Here is the hardware architecture and schematic layout for the system:
 ![Circuit Diagram](circuit.png)

+## Embedded Software & Logic
+* The core control logic, sensor sampling algorithms, and relay actuation sequences are written in C++ for the Arduino environment: [Arduino Control Source Code](apfc_code.txt)

 ## Key Results & Findings
 * **Power Factor Correction:** Successfully optimized lagging power factors from ~0.72 up to an efficient 0.95.
 * **Response Time:** Automated relay switching executes within milliseconds of inductive load detection.